localmin/dotfiles/README.md

 # dotfiles

-setting for using text-editors and so on, ex vim, sublimtext3 etc.
+Setting for using text-editors, ex vim, sublimtext3 etc, terminal and so on.

 ## vim

-setting for openSUSE & windows.
+Setting for openSUSE & windows.

 ## sublimetext3

-setting on openSUSE, not windows.
+Setting on openSUSE, not windows.

 ## usage

+After downloading the necessary applications,

 `./dotfilesLinks.sh`